Discover more from The Shortcut

 ⚖ Weight: 503g

 PSVR 2 vs Meta Quest 2: features 👍

 Both the PSVR 2 and Meta Quest 2 offer similar virtual reality experiences, and even the Quest, despite its expanded productivity tools, caters strongly to gaming.
 But besides their raw technical specs, there are a few major differences between the headsets.

 🎮 Controllers: The PSVR 2 comes bundled with Sony’s fancy new Sense controllers, rather than the Move motion sticks that were retrofitted for the original PSVR.
-Like the PS5’s DualSense, they feature adaptive triggers (changing tension to fit a specific scenario, like when drawing the string of a bow) as well as haptic feedback (adding texture to vibration).
+Like the PS5’s DualSense, they feature adaptive triggers (which change tension as you play, like when drawing the string of a bow) as well as haptic feedback (adding texture to vibration).